nodejitsu/handbook/ReadMe.md

 <a name="Deploying_Applications"></a>
 # Deploying Applications

 If it is your first time deploying an application, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
-We also offer a web interface and API for deploying applications.
+You'll be able to deploy your app in seconds.

+## Jitsu, The Nodejitsu Command Line Tool

+If you prefer a CLI ( Command Line Interface ) instead of a web-site you can download [Jitsu](#Using_The_Jitsu_Client), The Nodejitsu CLI tool.
+Jitsu is friendly to non-technical users, but it does cover our entire [API](#Using_The_API) and it's fully open-source for the more advanced Node.js user.

+     [sudo] npm install jitsu

 ## The Samurai web admin